Mangal Shobhajatra: History

-The procession of the festival was first observed in 1989, when the autocratic ruler Hussain Muhammad Ershad was the president of the country.
+The procession of the festival was first observed in 1986 at Jessore which was organized by Charupit a non government organization based in Jashore.
+In 1989, Fine Arts Institute of University of Dhaka started a similar events.
+Since then every year it organized by the Faculty of Fine arts of University of Dhaka. when the autocratic ruler Hussain Muhammad Ershad was the president of the country.
 He became the president of the country through a bloodless coup d'état.
 At that time, the country was under a military dictatorship and was suffering from floods.
 A mass uprising took place in Dhaka during which many people, including Noor Hossain, died.
-The students of the Dhaka University Faculty of Fine Arts decided to demonstrate against the regime by arranging the Mangal Shobhajatra on Pahela Baishakh.
+The students of the Dhaka University (DU) Faculty of Fine Arts decided to demonstrate against the regime by arranging the "Ananda Shobhajatra" on Pahela Baishakh.
+It was renamed "Mangal Shobhajatra" in 1996.